'Storefront Artwork Initiative' adding brightness to closed store fronts in Philadelphia

 As a result of the partnership, 11 artists were commissioned to paint more than a dozen 6 X 6 foot celebratory paintings now spaced out between nine storefronts-- all part of the "Storefront Artwork Initiative."

-The paintings were also printed on special material, so installs were quick and social distance compliant.
+The paintings were also printed on special material, so installs were quick and complaint with social distancing.

 "We wanted something that would be cheerful and bright," Levy said.